Unsupervised Parameter Estimation using Model-based Decoder: Numerical Simulations

 \subsection{Implementation Details}

-The architecture chosen for the neural network (NN) consists of $4$ convolution layers with channels $64$, $128$, $256$ and $512$.
-The kernel size is $3\times3$ for all layers and the stride is set to $2$ for all layers except the first.
-The padding is set to $1$ for all layers except the last.
+The architecture chosen for the encoder neural network in Fig.~\ref{fig:arch2} consists of $4$ convolution layers with channels $64$, $128$, $256$ and $512$.
+The kernel size is $3\times3$ for all layers and the stride is set to $2$ for all layers, except for the first.
+The padding is set to $1$ for all layers, except for the last.
 Each of the convolutions is followed by a ReLU activation function.
 The output of the convolution layers is fed into one linear layer with size $512$.
-The output layer maps to the appropriate dimension for the latent variables $\bm{\theta}, \bm{C_s}$ and $\sigma^2$.
+The output layer maps to the appropriate dimension for the latent variables $\bm{\theta}, \bm{C_s}$, and $\sigma^2$.

 Since the angles lie in the interval between $0$ and $2\pi$, a sigmoid function scaled by $2\pi$ is applied to the $K$ outputs corresponding to the angles.
-We assume that the powers of the users satisfy $\mathrm{tr}(\bm{C_s}) = 1$, hence, we can use the softmax function on the $K$ outputs of the neural network, which estimate the signal powers.
-In the case of correlated signals, the additional outputs directly estimate the real and imaginary part of the lower unitriangluar matrix $\bm{L}$.
-The last output of the network represents the learned noise variance which we force to be greater then zero by feeding the last output of the NN through the exponential function.
+We assume that the powers of the users satisfy $\mathrm{tr}(\bm{C_s}) = 1$, hence, when considering uncorrelated signals we can use the softmax function on the $K$ outputs of the neural network, which estimate the signal powers.
+In the case of correlated signals, the outputs directly estimate the real and imaginary part of the lower triangluar matrix $\bm{L}$.
+The last output of the network represents the learned noise variance which we force to be greater than zero by feeding the last element of the encoder output through the exponential function.

-For \wout{the} proposed model-based decoder (MBD), three different versions were trained.
-With \textit{diag} and \textit{full} we denote the assumption on the signal covariance matrix.
-In the case of a diagonal $\bm{C_s}$ we set $\bm{L} = \mathbf{I}$, i.e., uncorrelated signals are assumed.
-We denote the two different loss functions which are used as \textit{ML} for \eqref{eq:ML2} and as \textit{Cov} for \eqref{eq:cov_match}.
+For \wout{the} proposed model-based decoder (MBD), three different versions are trained.
+With \textit{diag} and \textit{full} we denote the assumption on the signal covariance matrix belonging to uncorrelated or correlated sources, respectively.
+In addition, we use two different loss functions, \eqref{eq:ML2} and \eqref{eq:cov_match}, which are denoted as \textit{ML} and \textit{Cov}, respectively.
 The training data type is denoted as \textit{Uncorr} for uncorrelated signals and \textit{Corr} for correlated signals.
-For the method from~\cite{Yuan2021}, the hyperparameters $\mu$, $\beta$, and $\alpha$, as well as the kernel size and the learning rate, are chosen by a random search since not all were specified in the original work.
+In the latter case, the correlation coefficient $\rho$ is sampled uniform between $0$ and $1$.
+This comparison is included to highlight the dependency of the performance on the assumption of correlated or uncorrelated signals.
+All hyperparameters of the method from~\cite{Yuan2021} are chosen by means of a random search since not all of them were specified in the original work.